apache/fluo-yarn/README.md

 ## Start Fluo application in YARN

-Before you can launch a Fluo application in YARN, you should follow Fluo's [install] and [application] instructions to install Fluo and initialize a Fluo application.
-After your application has been initialized, follow the insructions below to run your application in YARN.
-Avoid using the `fluo` command to start local oracle and worker processes if you are running in YARN.
+Follow the instructions below to start your application in YARN.
+If you have not done so already, you should [initialize your Fluo application][application] before following these instructions.

 1. Configure [fluo-yarn-env.sh] and [fluo-yarn.properties] if you have not already.